arrayio/AIPs/AIPS/AIP-3.md

 If there is a recent registration of that name, then the registry smart contract calculates both your namehash and previously registered author's namehash, locates both `reserve()` records, and if your reservation was submitted before the other author's name reservation, it automatically passes the ownership of that name erc721 token to you BUT provided that your `reserve()` hasn't expired.

 We must invalidate `reserve()` after a short period of time (say few hours) to avoid mass hidden pre registrations.
-So that the open database of already registered names reflected the most relevant list of unque names.
+So that the open database of already registered names reflected the most relevant list of unique names.

 Using erc721 standart for dapp names, is pretty much equals to ownership of dapps, erc721 includes all the functionality that allows quick passing of ownership (authorship) of dapp names.